 - Live Response

 The new unified solution is available in one single package for all the down-level systems.
-A small summary for all the Server OS systems:
+Summary for Windows Server systems:

 Built-in Defender AV and EDR sensor.
 Only onboarding package needed for onboard